-CVM 738 Professional Skills III (15 lecture hours=1credit) - Students will be introduced to more complexities related to client communication, conflict management, medical mistakes and financial literacy.
-Students will demonstrate continued development in communication, leadership, and professional skills related to the increasing complexities of the profession.
+CVM 738 Professional Skills III (3 lecture hours + 22 lab hours=1credit) - Students will be introduced to additional skills related to client communication, conflict management, Level 2 Financial Literacy, Case Referrals, Professional Memberships.

-CVM 769-G (8 lectures= .5 credit) This course is designed to help students develop their skills in critical thinking, communication and clinical decision-making skills.
-This will be accomplished by working through small group management of hypothetical and real life veterinary cases delivered online through remote delivery platforms such as Blackboard Collaborate, Yellow dig and Vetbloom.
+CVM 769-G Remote Delivery of Clinical Case Rounds Elective (8 lecture hours= .5 credit) This course is designed to help students develop their skills in critical thinking, communication and clinical decision-making skills.
+This will be accomplished by working through small group management of hypothetical and real-life veterinary cases delivered online through remote delivery platforms such as Blackboard Collaborate, Yellow dig and Vetbloom.
 This course will contain problem-based learning and students will revisit and apply knowledge from previous courses as well as preview the application and interpretation of content from upcoming semesters.
 This course will be applicable for students across multiple years in the veterinary curriculum.
-Students are able to take this course up to five times during semesters two through six of the veterinary curriculum.
+Students are able to take this course up to five times during semesters two through six of the veterinary curricula.
 First semester students will be able to audit this course for no credit.
 For this course to be held, a minimum of ten students is required.